vincentfrenz/Rfrenz/README.md

 ### Formating Data

-Remove/Replace Missing Slices
+Remove/replace missing slices

-This function removes any missing perceptions (slices) from a list of socio-matracies.
+This function removes any missing perceptions (slices) from a list of socio-matrices.
 Three different options exist: removing missing slices, replacing missing slices with central graph or replacing missing values with 0.

 #### Missing data is important to consider